andzdroid/orui/README.md

 Text will wrap by default.
 Set the `overflow` option if you want change this behaviour.

 Make sure you define the font and font size in the element config.
+If the font is not defined, it will fallback to the `default_font` on the orui context.

 This element does not need the surrounding curly braces because it cannot hold child elements.